AndreiKrai/story-blok-latnterna/README.md

 on Windows read https://www.storyblok.com/faq/setup-dev-server-https-windows

-You also can watch this video to see how easy to use Storyblok with example of creation new section even non skilled personal and the ability to do so with a real-life preview: https://drive.google.com/file/d/1yvgaD2ZspMEhm-7PVt1ZIR48IHTQpy5U/view?usp=sharing

 Futher detailed documentation
 1. Start the server:  cd ./my-story-block-lanterna  && npm install && npm run start